 It’s true that planning and monitoring are extremely important, but that’s just half the battle.
 It is also important to follow key cash flow strategies that will improve cash flow and boost cash reserves.

-- Schedule payments by due date and be diligent about unpaid receivables.
+- Schedule payments by the due date and be diligent about unpaid receivables.

 - Before bidding on a job, consider the cash flow impact of payment terms (negotiate appropriate changes before you sign).

 - Consider leasing rather than purchasing fixed assets.

 - Make sure delayed payments include increases for the cost of cash.

 - Consider depreciation methods for tax purposes that accelerate deductions and decrease tax liabilities.